awell-health/awell-extensions/extensions/awell/README.md

 ### Search patients by patient code

+Note that this action is deprecated and we recommend using [identifiers](https://developers.awellhealth.com/awell-orchestration/docs/misc/patient-identifiers) instead.

 Search whether, apart from the patient currently enrolled in the care flow, another patient with the same `patient_code` already exists.

 **Data points:**